ominty/ominty-hugoissues/Readme.md

 PreserveTaxonomyNames = true
 V0.19

+#### update: Commit
-update: with `PreserveTaxonomyNames = false` at least my taxonomy pages are working, but RSS feed links in taxonomy listing pages are still wrong:
+with `PreserveTaxonomyNames = false` at least my taxonomy pages are working, but RSS feed links in taxonomy listing pages are still wrong:
 From `http://localhost:1313/tags/tutorial.html` it still points to `http://localhost:1313/tags/tutorial.xml` whereas the file is located in `/tags/tutorial/index.xml`